coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-04-iterating-the-arraylist-in-java.md

-﻿---
+---
 layout: post
 title: "Iterating the ArrayList In Java"
 author: gaurav
 categories: [Collections, ArrayList]
 toc: true
-description: "In this article, we will see how to iterate through an ArrayList in java.
-We will see the various to iterate like for loop, Iterator Inteface, For-Each method with Lambda expression etc"
+description: "In this article, we will see how to iterate through an ArrayList in Java.
+We will see the various to iterate like for loop, Iterator Interface, For-Each method with Lambda expression etc"
 ---
 In this article, we will see how to iterate through an [ArrayList In Java](https://coderolls.com/arraylist-in-java/).
-We will see the various to iterate like for loop, Iterator Inteface, For-Each method with Lambda expression etc
+We will see the various to iterate like for loop, Iterator Interface, For-Each method with Lambda expression etc

 ## Introduction
 ArrayList is a very common class from the Collections framework for storing elements.